tbm00/Item64/README.md

 - Has WorldGuard & GriefDefender checks that prevents player damage if user doesn't have PVP ability in affected area.
 - Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

-**`AREA_BREAK`**
-- Breaks blocks in a defined radius.
-- Applicable to pickaxes, axes, and shovels.
-- Type `3D` will break a cube, `2D` will break a plane.
-- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms in affected area.

-**`SMELT_BREAK`**
-- Breaks block and cooks it if its stone, iron ore, copper ore, gold ore, or ancient debris.
-- Applicable to pickaxes.
-- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms on affected block.

-**`CONSUMABLE`**
-- Runs commands and/or gives potion effects on item consumption.
-- Applicable to food, potions, milk, etc.
-- moneyCost, hungerCost, cooldown, & ammoItem are applicable but not necessary; the default config excludes them for these types.

-**`USABLE`**
-- Runs commands and/or gives potion effects on item use.
-- Applicable to all items/blocks.

 **`NO_ITEM`**
-- NOT AN ITEM -- use to simply run commands for a BreakEvent reward.
+- NOT AN ITEM -- the only intended use case is to simply run commands for a BreakEvent reward.
-- Not applicable on any items/blocks.
+- Not applicable on any items.

 ### ItemEntry Specification